 The company has an extensive patent portfolio covering extraction and preservation of DNA and RNA for downstream processing by qPCR, RT-qPCR and sequencing.
-Arcis launched Arcis Sample Prep and Arcis Blood kit in 2016, with a Pathogen kit launched in 2017, and further new product launches planned for 2018.
+Arcis launched Arcis Sample Prep and Arcis Blood kit in 2016, with a Pathogen kit launched in 2017, and further new product launches in the product development pipeline.
 Arcis offers a quick, simple, low resource option in comparison to existing technologies on the market – making it ideal for point of care or field based testing.
 Arcis has been awarded Innovate grants for detection of nucleic acid material from plants and the company has recently been awarded a Biocatalyst feasibility grant to stabilise RNA from urine which is anticipated will lead to a simpler and more convenient diagnostic test for prostate cancer from urine and eliminate the need for an invasive examination.
 Arcis is also working closely with a number of molecular pathogen testing companies to integrate the Arcis extraction technology into their chemistry and detection processes.

 Professor Steve Howell